UFOstart/UFOStart/README.md

 Sessions are managed by <a href="http://beaker.readthedocs.org/en/latest/sessions.html">Beaker </a>.
-Session storage is by default just the local file system (its redis on production systems).
+Session storage is by default just the local file system (uses redis on production systems).
 Change it by editing the following lines:

     session.data_dir = %(here)s/../data/sess
     session.type = file